Fit as a Mama Bear

 5. They help you strengthen the postural muscles

-One of the struggles with bodyweight training at home is that it can become tricky to work the back of the body (specifically the upper back) without wanting to master pull ups.
-Resistance bands allow you to strengthen this area easily.
+One downside of bodyweight training at home is that it’s tough to target the upper back without pull-ups (and you need upper back strength for postural correction!).
+Resistance bands make it much easier to strengthen these muscles.
 Learn more about the best posterior chain exercises.

 6. Bands get you stronger in the "sticking" position